aldipermanaetikaputra/mask-monitoring/README.md

 Python Wrapper is required for running classification to predict usage of mask, so we don't send any picture of yourself to our server / cloud, your privacy is completley safe.
 We use great SDK which is [Chaquopy](https://chaquo.com/chaquopy/) to help us implement Python components in our Android app.

-In terms of prediction models, we are using an excellent open source model called [FaceMaskPrediction](https://github.com/AIZOOTech/FaceMaskDetection), which is able to accurately predict for this use case.
+In terms of prediction models, we are using an excellent TensorFlow model called [FaceMaskPrediction](https://github.com/AIZOOTech/FaceMaskDetection), which is able to accurately predict for this use case.

 Features
 ------------